Join the Housing Register

 Bidding

-There will be changes made to the way properties are advertised from April 2025.
+There are changes to the way properties are advertised.

 Properties will be added to Southampton Homesearch as they become available, and will be advertised for seven days.
-This means that properties are added daily.
+This means that properties are added daily, when available.

 Your account can be set up so that you are notified of any new properties added that may meet your housing need.
 Applicants will still have three bids to use.
 If you are not successful in a bid for a property when it is allocated, you will be able to reuse that bid on another property.